 Thermal Stragglers

-A thermal straggler is a GPU that runs hotter than its peers, hits its junction-temperature throttle around 87 °C, and clocks down to protect itself.
+A thermal straggler is a GPU that runs hotter than its peers, hits its junction-temperature limit, and clocks down to protect itself.
+NVIDIA expresses the limit as a per-part signed TLIMIT (software slowdown at TLIMIT=0 °C, hardware slowdown at -2 °C, shutdown at -5 °C); 87 °C is the H100 TAVG qualification temperature and the shorthand most operators use.
 In a synchronous training step, every other GPU waits for the slowest peer's all-reduce to complete.
 One throttling GPU costs every peer the difference, every step, until the thermal asymmetry is resolved.

 How it shows up

 The signature is two correlated traces.
-The temperature time-series shows seven GPUs hovering inside a normal envelope (78 to 82 °C in a healthy DLC rack) and one GPU walking up across the run.
+The temperature time-series shows seven GPUs hovering inside a normal envelope (typically 65 to 78 °C in a healthy DLC rack at design coolant supply) and one GPU walking up across the run.
 Near the start of the run nothing looks wrong.
 As the temperature climbs past 87, the GPU enters thermal-throttle: clock drops, kernels slow, and the step-time bar for that rank lengthens.

 The lower pane is what the operator usually notices first.
 Most fleet observability shows step-time per rank as a bar chart.
 A single bar that is 25 % longer than its peers is the giveaway.
 The temperature trace is the cause; the step-time bar is the effect.